ppy/osu-wiki/news/2026/2026-08-27-project-loved-august-2026.md

 [![](/wiki/shared/news/2026-08-27-project-loved-august-2026/1621891.jpg)](https://osu.ppy.sh/community/forums/topics/2239527)

-[Dirtyphonics - Night Ride](https://osu.ppy.sh/beatmapsets/1621891#osu) by ::Halgoh::{ user=4109923 }, [Ameth Rianno](https://osu.ppy.sh/users/5219516), and ::NeilPerry::{ user=841391 }\
+[Dirtyphonics - Night Ride](https://osu.ppy.sh/beatmapsets/1621891#osu) by ::Halgoh::{ user=4109923 }, ::Ameth Rianno::{ user=5219516 }, and ::NeilPerry::{ user=841391 }\
 180 BPM, 4:00 | 6.74★, 6.84★\
 *description written by ::chiv::{ user=6701656 }*

 Project Loved is picking NM4 this week.
-Here's our lineup: ::BATBALL::{ user=15173952 }, [MALISZEWSKI](https://osu.ppy.sh/users/12408961), ::Riot::{ user=4256461 }, and [plambob](https://osu.ppy.sh/users/10077431).
-Brings a tear to my eye seeing *real players* finally on the roster... back in my day we had to run ::"chiv"::{ user=6701656 } and ["Wixonater"](https://osu.ppy.sh/users/10083084).
+Here's our lineup: ::BATBALL::{ user=15173952 }, ::MALISZEWSKI::{ user=12408961 }, ::Riot::{ user=4256461 }, and ::plambob::{ user=10077431 }.
+Brings a tear to my eye seeing *real players* finally on the roster... back in my day we had to run ::"chiv"::{ user=6701656 } and ::"Wixonater"::{ user=10083084 }.
 Let's just forfeit the match while we're at it. 😂

 If you've ever wondered where the whole "tournament tech" thing started getting really fun, [Night Ride](https://osu.ppy.sh/beatmapsets/1621891#osu) is a pretty good place to look.
 As one of the earlier bridges into this new generation of tournament tech, ::Halgoh::{ user=4109923 }'s map helped pioneer a whole wave of tournament players straight out of the wonders of OWC2021.
 Everything flows together super naturally, so once you get into the rhythm of it, it's hard not to have a good time.
-For those who want an even crazier throwback, legendary mappers ::Ameth Rianno::{ user=5219516 } and [NeilPerry](https://osu.ppy.sh/users/841391) run the lower difficulty for you to give a shot.
+For those who want an even crazier throwback, legendary mappers ::Ameth Rianno::{ user=5219516 } and ::NeilPerry::{ user=841391 } run the lower difficulty for you to give a shot.

 So lock in, vote yes, and enjoy the ride! hahaha get it because night ride oh my goodness BWAO BLARH WABWOBWUBWZZZAB

 [![](/wiki/shared/news/2026-08-27-project-loved-august-2026/2287939.jpg)](https://osu.ppy.sh/community/forums/topics/2239528)

-[XenjeS - Organic's Decay (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2287939#osu) by ::nooj::{ user=8271086 } and [Feiri](https://osu.ppy.sh/users/3214844)\
+[XenjeS - Organic's Decay (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2287939#osu) by ::nooj::{ user=8271086 } and ::Feiri::{ user=3214844 }\
 174 BPM, 4:22 | 8.12★\
 *description written by ::Petal::{ user=7354729 }*

 Okay chat, this might be a banger, no...
 THIS IS A BANGER

-PLEASE WELCOME [Organic's Decay](https://osu.ppy.sh/beatmapsets/2287939#osu/4881668) MAPPED BY ::nooj::{ user=8271086 } & [Feiri](https://osu.ppy.sh/users/3214844), TO THE LOVED VOTING THIS AUGUST.
+PLEASE WELCOME [Organic's Decay](https://osu.ppy.sh/beatmapsets/2287939#osu/4881668) MAPPED BY ::nooj::{ user=8271086 } & ::Feiri::{ user=3214844 }, TO THE LOVED VOTING THIS AUGUST.

 This is not a drill!!!
 Organic's Decay is finally here because of overwhelming support and love from the community after its appearance in the 2024 iteration of the standard osu!
 World Cup.
 This map was, and still is, known as one of the HARDEST aim-control-slider-tech maps out there.
 If you haven't seen it yet, seriously, this is not for the faint-hearted.